Kohbukan Judo Club home The Kohbukan Judo Club

 Ikkyu (Brown Belt)

 Michael has been practicing Judo since 2002 and has previously trained under Wayne Erdman at Club Olympia in Kitchener, Ontario, as well as the Takahashi family and Tony Walby in Ottawa, Ontario.
-He began teaching after his daughter expressed interest in judo following the Olympics.
+He began teaching after his daughter expressed interest in Judo following the Olympics.

 Al Bahabri